MyNameIsWhatMyNameIsWho/Snake_MZ_APO/README.md

 - **Two-player mode**: Enables simultaneous competition on the same field.
 - **Difficulty levels**: Offers varying gameplay challenges affecting snake speed.
 - **LED countdown**: Indicates time remaining before a new apple appears.

-## Installation and Execution
-1. Install required MZ_APO libraries and dependencies.
-2. Compile and run the Snake Game code using a C compiler in a Linux environment (refer to Makefile).
-3. Ensure MZ_APO board is connected and functional, updating the board's IP address in the Makefile.
-4. Execute the game by running `make run` in the terminal (within the project folder).
-5. Use MZ_APO knobs to control the snake(s) and navigate the menu during gameplay.

 ## Documentation
 For more detailed information, refer to the [Documentation.docx](Documentation.docx) file.